Sue Cook: Early life

-She gained the Queen’s Guide Award in 1964.

 Career

-Sue Cook's broadcasting career began as a producer, presenter and DJ for London's Capital Radio before moving to the BBC where, over the next thirty years, she presented programmes for both radio and television—notably, You and Yours, Making History, Nationwide, BBC Breakfast, We're Going Places, Daytime Live, Children in Need, Out of Court.
-In 1984 Cook was the joint Presenter with Nick Ross on BBC's successful launch of Crimewatch staying for eleven years.
+Sue Cook's broadcasting career began as a producer, presenter and DJ for London's Capital Radio.
+She then moved to the BBC where, over the next thirty years, she presented programmes for both radio and television—notably, You and Yours, Making History, Nationwide, BBC Breakfast, We're Going Places, Daytime Live, Children in Need and Out of Court.
+In 1984, Cook was the joint presenter with Nick Ross on the launch of Crimewatch, staying for eleven years.